FelixAgner/dh-hydraulic-parameter-estimation/README.md

 ```

 ## Model training
 To train a model, you first need to generate a config file for the model.
-To configure a file for training the model, create a JSON file in the `models` directory named e.g. "`model_name.json`" with the following fields.
+To configure a file for training the model, create a JSON file in the `src/models` directory named e.g. "`model_name.json`" with the following fields.

 Template training configuration file:
 ```json